 Moving toward modern digital services

 The requirements for this section of the 21st Century IDEA Act are a great start for agencies looking to build modern digital services that can help users achieve their goals.
 Ad Hoc has been implementing these same ideas on major federal services for years.
 These concepts are baked into how we work.
-Check back soon for more analysis of the other sections of the IDEA Act.
+In our next installment, we’ll explore prioritizing modernization with user research.